CSSO-Linux-User-Group-ESSU/School-Voting-System/README.md

 # CCS-Voting
-A voting system for CSS.
+A voting system for CCS.

 # After cloning the repo run on terminal:
 1. `cd CCS-Voting`